-Many retail companies across the globe are waging a significant undercover war amongst themselves.
-This invisible battle is fuelled by their need to maximise profitability and maintain, or even increase, market share.
+Many retail companies across the globe are waging a significant, undercover war amongst themselves.
+This invisible battle is fuelled by th need to maximise profitability and maintain, or even

-Whilst these two goals are often in conflict with each other, tech-savvy retail businesses have figured out that they can optimise both goals, by utilising on automated algorithms to adjust their price offerings, in some cases, hundreds of times a day.
+While both goals are often in conflict with each other, tech-savvy retail businesses have figured out how to optimise them.
+They achieve this by utilising automated algorithms to adjust their price offerings, in some cases, hundreds of times a day.

 Yes, hundreds of times a day!

-So how do these companies, keep up with all of these diverse, rapid price changes?
-And how are they always on top of their game with the best deals, when some of them have many millions of products in stock?
+So how do these companies keep up with all of these diverse, rapid price changes?
+And how are they always on top of their game with the best deals, when some companies have many millions of products in stock?